seL4/docs/CAmkES_Timer_Tutorial.md

 We'll start by completing the irq_handle function, which is called in response to each timer interrupt.
 Note the name of this function.
-It follows the naming convention &lt;interface&gt;_handle, where &lt;interface&gt; is the name of an IRQ interface connected with seL4HardwareInterrupt.
-When an interrupt is received on the interface &lt;interface&gt;, the function &lt;interface&gt;_handle will be called.
+It follows the naming convention <interface>_handle, where
+<interface> is the name of an IRQ interface connected with
+seL4HardwareInterrupt.
+When an interrupt is received on the interface
+<interface>, the function <interface>_handle will be
+called.

 The implementation of the timer driver itself isn't directly in this